matijagrcic/react-native/Testing.md

 _Detox Pros_

-made by Wix for React Native
+- made by Wix for React Native
-Detox is way faster than Appium or any other third-party tool as it syncs with the app (gray box testing - connection between tests and internal processes)
+- Detox is way faster than Appium or any other third-party tool as it syncs with the app (gray box testing - connection between tests and internal processes)

 > Gray box drivers are developed by Google — EarlGrey for iOS and Espresso for Android.

-works in sync with the app.
+- works in sync with the app.
 Not so flaky.
-integrated easily in any React Native app.
+- integrated easily in any React Native app.
-The initial cost and efforts are much less than any other tools.
+- The initial cost and efforts are much less than any other tools.

 _Detox Cons_

-No Real Testing for iOS
+- No Real Testing for iOS (can't currently use AWS Device Farm)

 ## Screenshots